-Take five breathes... your fifth breath was because of the Amazon, the lungs of the earth.
-What started as a documentary, Tribes on the Edge, by humanitarian Celine Cousteau has now become a much larger integrated impact campaign aimed at protecting the Javari indigenous tribes.
+What first started as the documentary Tribes on the Edge, a film about the Javari Valley and its Indigenous Peoples by humanitarian and environmentalist Celine Cousteau has now become a much larger integrated impact campaign.
+Named The Javari Project, it aims to protect the indigenous tribes of the Vale do Javari and, by extension, the region's irreplaceable biodiversity.
 These tribes are truly the guardians of the rainforest and by protecting them we protect the Amazon and the air we breathe.

 As the Amazon burns, we are losing the source of 20% of our global oxygen supply.
 Humans and nature are intimately interconnected - where there is environmental destruction, humans suffer.
 In the Amazon, where there are indigenous communities there is no deforestation.
 If they vanish, we lose the guardians of vital ecosystems.
 The Javari Valley, in Brazil, is home to 7000+ Indigenous Peoples and counts with the highest concentration of uncontacted tribes worldwide.
 They need our protection.

 The Javari Project addresses three key areas in need of support: Indigenous health (through the creation of a Living Pharmacy leveraging traditional indigenous medicine), education (through building a community school) and the bioeconomy (through biodiversity surveys and sustainable agroforestry).
 Together, these initiatives will aid the conservation of this pristine swath of rainforest.
 All work is in close cooperation with local Indigenous leaders and a network of trusted NGOs.